w3f/w3f-education/docs/Rust/section2/functions-comments.md

 # Comments

-Comments are used to document parts of your code in order to provide clarification when needed.
+Comments document parts of your code to provide clarification when needed.
 Not every line needs to be commented on.
 However, it may be helpful to provide context in certain situations.
-Double forward slashes usually precede them (`//`).
+Double-forward slashes usually precede them (`//`).

 Comments are purely for developers and not realized in the compiler.